electric-sql/electric/website/docs/quickstart.md

 ---
+title: Quickstart
+description: >-
+  Get up-and-running with Electric and real-time sync of your Postgres data.
 outline: 2
 ---

 # Quickstart

-This guide will get you up and running with `electric` and real-time sync of your Postgres data.
-First using the [HTTP API](/docs/api/http) directly.
-Then using our [TypeScript client](/docs/api/clients/typescript) with a [React hook](/docs/api/integrations/react) to sync data into a simple application.
+Let's get you up-and-running with Electric and real-time sync of your Postgres data.

+First we'll setup Electric and show you how to use the low-level HTTP API directly.
+Then we'll create a simple React app using our higher-level TypeScript client.

 ## Setup

-You need to have a Postgres database and to run Electric in front of it.

-You can use any Postgres (new or existing) that has logical replication enabled.
-You also need to connect as a database user that has the [`REPLICATION` privilege](https://www.postgresql.org/docs/current/logical-replication-security.html).

-Electric is an [Elixir](https://elixir-lang.org) web application published as a Docker image at [electricsql/electric](https://hub.docker.com/r/electricsql/electric).
-It connects to Postgres via a `DATABASE_URL`.

-Make sure you have Docker running with [Docker Compose](https://docs.docker.com/compose).
-Then create a new folder to work in:
+We're going to run a fresh Postgres and Electric using [Docker Compose](https://docs.docker.com/compose).
+First create a new folder to work in:

 ```sh
 mkdir my-first-electric
 cd my-first-electric
 ```

-Run a fresh Postgres and Electric using this [docker-compose.yaml](https://github.com/electric-sql/electric/blob/main/website/public/docker-compose.yaml) file:
+Then download and run this [docker-compose.yaml](https://github.com/electric-sql/electric/blob/main/website/public/docker-compose.yaml) file:

 ```sh
 curl -O https://electric-sql.com/docker-compose.yaml